-On March 27, 2014, CASA's National Director, Johnathan Champagne, presented on the issue of youth employment to the government's Finance Committee.
+On March 27, 2014, CASA's National Director, Jonathan Champagne, presented on the issue of youth employment to the government's Finance Committee.

 "Good afternoon, Mr. Chair, members of Parliament, fellow presenters, and guests.